ynloultratech/mesh-magento/README.md

 - Tested and working upto `Magento 2.4.1`

 ### Installation
+- Download the Mesh extension as zip file from [here (mesh.zip)](https://github.com/ynloultratech/mesh-magento/releases/latest).
+Make sure you download the most recent version.
-- Create the following folder structure inside "app/code" folder and copy all the files "Mesh/MeshPayment"
+- Create the following folder structure inside `app/code` folder `Mesh/MeshPayment`
+- Unzip contents into `app/code/Mesh/MeshPayment` folder
-- After you have copied all the files the folder structure should be like this "app/code/Mesh/MeshPayment/...."
+- After you have all the files your folder structure should be like this `app/code/Mesh/MeshPayment/composer.json`
-- Enable Mesh Payment Module
-  `php bin/magento module:enable Mesh_MeshPayment`
+- From the server terminal, navigate to the root Magento directory and run  `php bin/magento module:enable Mesh_MeshPayment`
 - Run Setup Upgrade
   `php bin/magento setup:upgrade`
 - Run DI Compilation to generate classes